Chin / Neck

 For best results, appointments should be made biweekly to keep up with the hair growth cycles so as to treat the hairs when they are weakest.

-Many people, especially men, have hair on their backs that they’d like to have permanently removed.
+Many people, especially men, have hair on their backs that they would like to have permanently removed.
 The hairs of the back are terminal hairs and are coarser than most other hairs of the body.
 Whether you have a small patch or an entire back of hair, electrolysis is the only permanent way to relieve you of this problem.

 Waxing and other temporary treatments should be discontinued as they are incompatible with electrolysis.